 You will also need to figure out what selling strategy you would like to use to sell a house with foundation issues.
-Typically people will either sell with a realtor, by owner, to an iBuyer, or to a home buyer.
+Typically people will either sell with a realtor, by the owner, to an iBuyer, or to a home buyer.
 Each selling strategy has its pros and cons and involves either commissions, service fees, and closing costs.
-Which is something to remember if you’re trying to figure out how much you stand to make from the sale of your house.
+This is something to remember if you’re trying to figure out how much you stand to make from the sale of your house.

 Selling with a Realtor

 Selling with an agent isn’t a bad idea if you would like a hands-off approach to selling your house.
-They would handle a majority of the process and negotiate on your behalf.
-If you hire a real estate agent, you will have to sign a listing agreement which gives them 3-6 months to sell your house, and you would agree to pay a commission of 5-6% split 50/50 with the buyer’s agent.
+They would handle the majority of the process and negotiate on your behalf.
+If you hire a real estate agent, you will have to sign a listing agreement that gives them 3-6 months to sell your house, and you would agree to pay a commission of 5-6% split 50/50 with the buyer’s agent.

 Selling For Sale By Owner

-Selling by-owner would be a more hands-on approach to selling a house with foundation problems.
+Selling by owner would be a more hands-on approach to selling a house with foundation problems.
 You would be in charge of listing your property, coming up with a marketing plan and executing it, showing the home to potential buyers, answering questions and taking phone calls, writing a compelling listing description, negotiating, paperwork, hiring a photographer, and more.
-Needless to say, it’s a lot of work to sell by owner.
+Needless to say, it’s a lot of work to sell by the owner.